If you have any questions, please send email to [email protected]

 All capitalized terms carry the same definitions given in the MLS GRID IDX Master Data License

 IDX or Broker Reciprocity is defined as a cooperative program where the Member Participant grants permission to display their listings on the websites of other Member Participants, and receives the same permissions in return.
 The use of MLS GRID Data for IDX grants MLS participants the ability to authorize limited electronic display and delivery of their listings by other participants via the following authorized mediums under the participant’s control: websites, mobile apps, and audio devices.
-As used through theses rule, “display” includes “delivery” of such listings.
+As used throughout these rules, “display” includes “delivery” of such listings.
 Electronic display subject to these IDX Rules means displays on public websites and displays using applications for mobile devices that the Member Participant controls.
 In order to use MLS GRID Data a Member Participant must be actively engaged in listing properties for sale and/or assisting and negotiating on behalf of buyers or sellers in real estate transactions.

 The Member Participant’s consent for display of their listings by other Member Participants may be presumed unless a Member Participant affirmatively notifies MLS GRID or their MLS that they refuse to permit display on a listing-by-listing basis or a Member Participant affirmatively notifies MLS GRID or their MLS that they refuse to permit display on a blanket basis.
 An MLS may require a Member Participant to affirmatively Opt-In their listings on a listing-by-listing basis to consent for display of their listings by other Member Participants.
 Any Member Participant may at any time, by written notice to MLS GRID, request that no data from their listings be included in MLS GRID Data for IDX and an IDX Opt-Out Form may be required.
 Within ten (10) Business Days after receipt of such notice, MLS GRID shall discontinue including any data from the Member Participant’s listings in the MLS GRID Data for IDX.